-Requirements may differ depending on the CPA, but generally include the following:
+Requirements differ depending on the agency (CPA), but generally include the following:

-- no more than 6 children in the home (includes biological, potential foster children, and children for whom you provide childcare) *There are some exceptions to this requirement.
+No more than 6 children in the home, including biological, adoptive, foster, and children for whom you provide childcare (exceptions may apply)

 How long does it take to become a licensed foster home?